kd100100/kd100100/README.md

 I am a Full Stack Developer and I love contributing webapps to the fast growing internet.

-*   🌍  I'm based in Chennai
+*   🌍  I'm from Bangalore
 *   ✉️  You can contact me at [keerthi.vasan.d@gmail.com](mailto:keerthi.vasan.d@gmail.com)
 *   🧠  I'm currently learning Test Driven Development
 *   🤝  I'm open to collaborating on React Js projects